Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 # CUSTOM ELEMENTS & USE TIPS

-ReMoods provides a lot of custom elements to help you create a better reading experience, and here are the 6 major kinds below:
+ReMoods provides a lot of simple custom elements to help you create a better reading experience, and here are the 6 major kinds below:

 - Art Gallery - Splitting attached images into multiple columns
 - Sticky Notes - To help you build the notes structure
-- Custom Title Block - Emphasizing the key concepts of the content
+- Custom Title Block - Emphasizing the key concepts of a specific part of the content
-- Key Point - Create multiple key points or key steps
+- Key Point - Create multiple key points or key steps that related to the heading
-- Key Mention - Adding additional short information for reference
+- Key Mention - Adding additional shorten information for reference

 ### Hints

 If Joplin is your only place to take notes, you can just use the Custom Elements without thinking.
 Otherwise, you should notice the belows:

-1. Custom Elements are unique HTML Elements and CSS Styles for ReMoods Theme, so it might become plain text format when you transfer your notes to other software.
+1. Custom Elements are unique HTML Elements and CSS Styles for ReMoods Theme, so it would become plain text format when you transfer your notes to other software.
+However, it won't cause any content to be missing.
-2. Even if other software is supported custom CSS, you should still need to copy the related codes from ReMoods to another software manually.
+2. If other software is supported custom CSS, you should still need to copy the related codes from ReMoods to another software manually.

 [:arrow_up:Back](#table-of-contents)